-The service metadata shall include an entity container that defines the top level resource and collections.
-This entity container shall extend the ServiceContainer defined in the ServiceRoot.v1_0_0 schema and may include additional resources or collections.
+The service metadata shall include an entity container that defines the top level resources and Resource Collections.
+An implementation may extend the ServiceContainer defined in the ServiceRoot.v1_0_0 schema and may include additional resources.

 6.5.3.1.2.
 Referencing OEM extensions